YukiYasuda2718/3d-sr-micrometeorology/README.md

 ## Setup

 - The Singularity containers were used for experiments.
-- The Docker containers have the same environments as in the Singularity containers.
+- The Docker containers provide the same environments as in the Singularity containers.

 ### Docker Containers